 Starts to have bladder and bowel control

 May sleep 11 to 14 hours in a 24-hour period (including naps)

 Children may progress at different rates.
-But these are some of the common milestones children may reach in this age group:
+But these are some of the common milestones most children reach in this age group: